openvstorage/volumedriver/doc/build_with_docker.md

 ## Prerequisites
 - obviously you need to install __docker__.
 See [Install Docker Engine](https://docs.docker.com/engine/installation/) for instructions.
 - __git__ to clone our repo
+- we assume you're building on a linux system

 ## Building